 Citizens Advice Cornwall is an independent charity and a member of the Citizens Advice Service.

 We offer free, independent, confidential and impartial advice to individuals on their rights and responsibilities.
 As an organisation we value diversity, promote equality and challenge discrimination.
 You can find us at nine main offices and at outreaches across the Cornwall and on the Isles of Scilly – click here or on ‘Getting Advice’ in the menu above to find details.

-Our twin aims are to provide the advice people need for the problems that they face, and also to improve the policies and practices that impact on people’s lives, bringing issues and concerns which are common to large numbers of people to the attention of local and national government.
+Our twin aims are to provide the advice people need for the problems they face, and to improve the policies and practices that impact on people’s lives, bringing issues and concerns which are common to large numbers of people to the attention of local and national government.
 To find out more about our past and ongoing campaigns, click here or on ‘Campaigns’ in the menu above.

 Our general advice service is the bedrock activity of Citizens Advice Cornwall and is powered by our volunteers.
 This is delivered across Cornwall through our text and call back service and our local offices and outreach facilities.
 Each of our offices offers telephone advice, face-to-face assessment interviews and where needed face-to-face advice.

 We also have a number of small specialist teams developed with partners to add value to their activities and to extend our services to a wider range of clients.